Last updated on May 9th, 2023.

 The first season of the hit TV show Outlander was filmed in Scotland, and many of those early episodes were filmed near Edinburgh at places like Doune Castle near Stirling, East Linton Mills in East Lothian, and the village of Culross in Fife.
+Discover all of the Outlander filming locations in and around Edinburgh in this complete guide.

-The story of Outlander
+The Story of Outlander

-Originally a series of books written by American author Diana Gabaldon, Outlander was turned into a television series after the novels repeatedly topped global best-seller lists and so far the books have sold an incredible 25 million copies worldwide.
+Originally a series of books written by American author Diana Gabaldon, Outlander was turned into a television series after the novels repeatedly topped global best-seller lists, and so far the books have sold an incredible 25 million copies worldwide.

 - Dysart Harbour